 If money isn't a problem and you're looking for a luxury hotel in Dubrovnik, then go for Boutique Hotel Vila Dubrovnik.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.

 If you're looking for a cheap hotel in Dubrovnik, then book Kompas Hotel.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Dubrovnik.

 If you're looking for a great hostel in Dubrovnik, then you should check out Hostel Angelina Old Town.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
 Also check out our list of the best hostels in Dubrovnik.